egen-engineering/elevating-from-the-git-go/docs/patterns/about.md

 How do we best re-use information and ideas gained from experience?

-A tempting technique for sharing and adopting knowledge across multiple projects is by relying on *plug-and-play* solutions.
+A tempting technique for sharing and adopting knowledge across multiple projects is by relying on *plug-and-play* solutions 🧩.
 With this, each new project is merely an *instance* of this template, and would come packed with important, must-to-have features that the project needs. *Easy-peasy*.

 **Or is it?** 🤔